 For those of you who have only one amaryllis plant and want to force it to rebloom I have included information below for doing just that.

-However I urge you, after you read that section and before prepare you yourself to implement the steps for amaryllis reblooming, to take some time to consider if you really want to make your plant rebloom or if it wouldn’t be easier to simply grow an additional amaryllis with a different bloom time.
+However I urge you after you read that section, and before prepare you yourself to implement the steps for amaryllis reblooming, to take some time to consider if you really want to make your plant rebloom.

 Read this before you force amaryllis to rebloom